Understanding recording consent

 Viewing the consent page in a physical meeting room

-When a meeting starts from a meeting room system, the consent page isn’t displayed, and participants can’t consent to being recorded.
+The consent page isn’t displayed when a meeting starts from a meeting room system, and participants can’t consent to being recorded.
 To get consent, start the meeting from your laptop first and then add the meeting room.
 It’s recommended to announce at the beginning of the meeting that it is being recorded.

 Audio prompt